hasankaplan-github/wu-lu/README.md

 # wu-lu
-Wunderground wrapper written in lua script.
+Wunderground wrapper written in Lua.
 Depends on 'lua-socket' and 'json' libraries.

 # Usage